Age Discrimination in the Workplace

 Unfortunately, age discrimination is all too common and is often difficult for employees to recognize they are being discriminated against due to their age.
 Companies have taken to creative measures to try to get their employees to quit instead, masking the age discrimination in the process.

 Another common instance occurs if a promotion is given to a younger employee who is less qualified for the position.
-Usually the younger employee is paid at a lower pay rate as well, clearly supporting the employer’s true motive of avoiding to give an increase in pay to the older employee.
+Usually the younger employee is paid at a lower pay rate as well, clearly supporting the employer’s true motive.
 If you can prove that the younger employee is less qualified, you may have a case.

-Forced retirement is also another common case that a lot of employment lawyers still see today.
-When the ADEA was originally written, it only protected workers between the ages of 40 to 65.
-As a result, businesses were getting away with forcing employees over the age of 65 to retire and these actions were found to be legal and acceptable.
-However, during the Reagan administration, the upper age limit for forced retirement was removed all together and is no longer applicable today.
+Forced retirement is also another common situation that may indicate age discrimination.
+When the ADEA was originally drafted, it only protected workers between the ages of 40 to 65.
+As a result, businesses began forcing employees over the age of 65 to retire and these actions were found to be permissible.
+However, during the Reagan administration, the upper age limit for forced retirement was removed alltogether and is no longer applicable today.
 Therefore, if you feel your employer is forcing you to retire, it is important to speak to an attorney who can help with age discrimination.

 What Should I Do If I’m Facing Age Discrimination at Work?